Edoniah21/Resi-FIT-App/README.md

 		- Credbility and consistency of information across our linked sources
 	- What are the impediments?
 		- Functionality of unittest testing library with the website.
-		- Infromation from our various sources could be misleading, false, inaccurate or inconsistent.
+		- Information from our various sources could be misleading, false, inaccurate or inconsistent.
 	- What is your impediment removal plan?
 		- We can start with the requests library in Python and ensure that all the webpages return a success of 200.
 If the functionality of the requests library seems sufficient, we can continue to work with this library.
 Otherwise, we can pivot to Selenium which will have some requirements for others attempting to run the tests outside our group but will give us more robust testing functionilty.
 		- We will need to vette our sources and the consitency of the information we are linking to our site on an ongoing basis via the daily scrum and other methods.
 As the site grows, we can devise a more automated / efficient way to validate the sources on a large scale.